giorgiovilardo/advent_of_code_2023/README.md

 to encapsulate the parallelization on another specific `ParallelNodeMap` but I got the API wrong, so it really didn't work out.
 Mutable state would have been better in this case.

+## Day 9

+Huge pause due to RL taking over.
+I got very distracted by an imperative solution, but luckily a brief confrontation with Oli put me again on the right track, the rest was a reduce and not much more.

+Don't program when ill!

+Q: Do ruby has tail call optimization?
+A: Jetbrains AI says yes, but must be turned on via a special RubyVM setting and might interfere with some tooling. ok this is not scala